awsdocs/aws-support-user-guide/doc_source/trusted-advisor.md

 You can access Trusted Advisor in the AWS Management Console\.
 For more information about controlling access to the Trusted Advisor console, see [Manage access for AWS Trusted Advisor](security-trusted-advisor.md)\.

-For more information, see [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.
+For more information, see [Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.

 **Topics**
 + [Get started with AWS Trusted Advisor](get-started-with-aws-trusted-advisor.md)